f4taal/f4taal.github.io/_posts/2024-05-20-Microsoft-Sentinel-SIEM-Project.md

 ![image](/img/truesecrets/project5-24.png)

 ### Step 6
-- **Troubleshoot errors by adjusting the playbook** - I addressed issues by updating the integration playbook, modifying the connection to align with our current setup.
+- **Troubleshoot errors by adjusting the playbook** - I addressed issues by updating the integration playbook and modifying the connection to align with our current setup.
 <br>

 ![image](/img/truesecrets/project5-21.png)